krisarmstrong/seed/docs/wiki/Realtek-WiFi.md

 If you already have Realtek hardware:
 1. Test for managed mode (normal Wi-Fi) - usually works
 2. Don't expect monitor mode or diagnostics
-3. Buy external USB adapter for LuminetIQ diagnostics
+3. Buy external USB adapter for The Seed diagnostics

 ---